StevenTepsic/RSA-Encrypted-Messager/README.md

 *Needs cleaned up and comments added

-*Credit to rafoster17 for functions like GetInteger
+*Credit to rafoster17 for functions like GetInteger and display menu